danet-hda/computer-networking/0-lab/0-LabTasks.md

   - [ ] 0-LabTasks.md (this is the text you are currently using)
   - [ ] attach-clab.sh
   - [ ] clab-rn-0-lab.yml

+# Tasks for the Lab Appointment

+First of all, please bring your latop to the lab.
+If your laptop is not suitable or you do not have a laptop, please bring your access information for your virtual machine along with you.

+## Excercise 1: Getting Started

+- [ ] Boot the virtual machine, login to it, and change to the **0-lab** directory
+- [ ] start the containerlab environment with this command ````XXX  ```` and see if it as started without any error
+- [ ] execute the shell script ````./attach-clab.sh ````
+- [ ] Ask the lab lecturer to check with you if everything is ready to go for the next exercises

+## Exercise 2: Using the virtalized Lab Environment